BryanHogan/bryanhogan/src/content/blog/ai-coding-tools.md

 The most important practices for better results with AI were keeping the context small, frequently restarting chats, a good `AGENTS.md` file and being specific.

-I found it helpful to **at least use two AIs that review each other's work**, e.g. one AI writes code based on very specific prompts and another AI reviews that code in addition to reviewing all of the code with my own eyes as well.
+I found it helpful to **use two AIs that review each other's work**, e.g. one AI writes code based on very specific prompts and another AI reviews that code in addition to reviewing all of the code with my own eyes as well.

 I wrote a separate post going more into detail of [how to use AI well for coding here](/blog/ai-code-well).

 In my free and open [Clean Web Development guide](https://webdev.bryanhogan.com/) I go into even further details.
+(Soon)

 ## Prototyping Tools